Analysis | Timeline: How two extremist groups planned for Jan. 6

 [Proud Boys] Proud Boys travel to D.C. to participate in the march.
 Several are involved in the violence that ensues.
 Tarrio and others steal a Black Lives Matter banner from outside a church and set it on fire.

-[Oath Keepers] A North Carolina Oath Keepers chapter holds a training session, including on road blocks and “setting up hasty ambushes,” among other things.
+[Oath Keepers] A North Carolina Oath Keepers chapter holds a training session, including on roadblocks and “setting up hasty ambushes,” among other things.

 Dec.
 14. Electors meet to cast votes.